MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/api-transcripts.md

 ---
 title: Use Graph APIs to fetch transcript
-description: Learn about the Microsoft Graph APIs to fetch meeting transcripts based on the user ID of the meeting organizer and the meeting ID. ms.localizationpriority: high ms.topic: conceptual ms.date: 08/03/2022
+description: Learn about the Microsoft Graph APIs to fetch meeting transcripts based on the user ID of the meeting organizer and meeting ID. ms.localizationpriority: high ms.topic: conceptual ms.date: 08/03/2022